-Further Education refers to educational choices made after your 16th birthday.
+Further Education (FE) refers to educational choices made after your 16th birthday.
+It covers all qualifications lower than a degree.
+Everyone has to study FE until they are 18.

-In 2014, it became compulsory for all students to continue in one form of further education or another until their 18 birthday.
-If staying on at school does not appeal then there are plenty of alternatives such as a sixth form college, an independent FE provider or institution and finally, you could consider an apprenticeship program.
+In 2014, it became compulsory for all students to continue in one form of further education or another until their 18th birthday.
+If staying on at school does not appeal, then there are plenty of alternatives such as a sixth form college or an independent FE provider or institution.
+You could also consider an apprenticeship.

 The accepted forms of Further Education for 16+ are: